Lance Directory Namespace Implementation Spec¶

 - Create a

-.lance-reservedfile at the location to mark the table's existence - In V2, insert a row into the manifest table with:
+.lance-reservedfile at the location to mark the table's existence - In V2, merge-insert a row into the manifest table with:

 object_idset to the table identifierobject_typeset to"table"locationset to the table directory path